twilio-labs/function-templates/README.md

 ### Install

 This project and Twilio Functions use Node.js version 8.10.
 I recommend using [nvm](https://github.com/creationix/nvm) if you need to install multiple versions of Node.js.
-Clone or download the project, use the correct version of Node.js and install the dependencies:
+First clone or download the project, then run the following lines to specify the correct version of Node.js and install the dependencies:

 ```bash
 nvm use